The Saints of Sustainability

 The Siena Heights' Sustainable College Committee was established in the fall of 2013 to promote sustainability into all college processes.
 In June 2019, we succeeded to submit our first report to The Sustainability Tracking, Assessment & Rating System (STARS) program of the Association for the Advancement of Sustainability in Higher Education (AASHE) thanks to the diligent work of our sustainability interns during the last 3 years.
 After a review of our report, we were awarded with the STARS Bronze certification.
 The full report was published on the STARS website and can be accessed here.

-The inclusion of sustainability into the instructional curricula of all departments is needed to stimulate and challenge students to get involved in creative solution-building in their personal and professional lives.
-As sustainability is not living in ideas alone, strategies are also needed to move towards greater sustainability in the maintenance and development of our Adrian campus.
+As an educational institution, our greatest goal is the inclusion of sustainability into the instructional curricula of all departments.
+This is needed to stimulate and challenge students to get involved in creative solution-building in their personal and professional lives.
+As sustainability is not living in ideas alone, we are also working on moving our institution towards greater sustainability in the maintenance and development of our main Adrian campus and satellite campuses.

-The inclusion of sustainability into the instructional curricula of all departments is needed to stimulate and challenge students to get involved in creative solution-building in their personal and professional lives.
-As sustainability is not living in ideas alone, strategies are also needed to move towards greater sustainability in the maintenance and development of our Adrian campus.
+As an educational institution, our greatest goal is the inclusion of sustainability into the instructional curricula of all departments.
+This is needed to stimulate and challenge students to get involved in creative solution-building in their personal and professional lives.
+As sustainability is not living in ideas alone, we are also working on moving our institution towards greater sustainability in the maintenance and development of our main Adrian campus and satellite campuses.

-Some of these projects include a comprehensive recycling program, enhanced energy conservation and utilization of renewable energy sources, a poison-free campus environment (e.g. no use of pesticides, fertilizer, coal and petroleum tar, etc.), enriched foods in our cafeteria (organically, locally, and humanely produced), and the integration of SHU into the global community of environmentally- and socially-responsible universities.
+We achieved some of these projects fully or partially such as a comprehensive recycling program, enriched foods in our cafeteria (organically, locally, and humanely produced), enhanced energy conservation and the integration of SHU into the global community of environmentally- and socially-responsible universities, while others are on our radar as long-term goals such as the utilization of renewable energy sources and a poison-free campus environment (e.g., no use of pesticides, fertilizer, and coal and petroleum tar based pavement sealants.
 Since these projects are campus-wide, the Sustainable College Committee includes faculty and staff members from many departments, representatives of the SHU administration, a number of students of various majors, and several Adrian Dominican Sisters.

 This beautiful paragraph from Pope Francis’ Laudatio Si depicts the essence of sustainability: